Lowballed: Philadelphia-area homeowners of color receive unfair appraisals

 "We should be doing everything we can to remove every barrier to entry to the real estate industry," Parker said.

 The Ricks are doing their part to close appraisal gaps by spreading the word among their communities about how to avoid being lowballed.
-They've shared their cautionary tale with friends looking to sell a home and made sure they knew what not to do: Don't be home during the appraisal, they've warned, and be sure to remove any personal items such as family photos or decorations related to their culture.
+They've shared their cautionary tale with friends looking to sell a home and made sure they knew what not to do: Don't be at home during the appraisal, they've warned, and be sure to remove any personal items such as family photos or cultural decorations.

 Still, knowing they have to take these steps to hold onto their wealth is painful to the Ricks.